One of the most common questions I get after working in run specialty is: Should you rotate running shoes?

 There isn’t a single running shoe that can do every run, race, and, workout.
 You don’t want to do a long run in a racing flat, and I would prefer not to race in a trainer.
 If you do other cross training, you want a different or old pair of running shoes for that.
 But running only, rotating running shoes is going to help you achieve more of your running goals.

 That leads to one of the most common running gear questions:

 Should you train in different types of running shoes?

 The answer is yes it’s a good idea!
 No single shoe can serve the purpose of all of your training needs.
-Plus having multiple pairs of running shoes in your shoe rotation can extend the life of a shoe and help to prevent overuse injury.
+Plus, rotating through different types of running shoes can extend the life of a shoe and help to prevent overuse injury.
 When you use different shoes, it works different muscles.
 Similar to changing the environment you run, rotating running shoes will change the environment your feet are used to.

 Rotating through two pairs of the same running shoe will prolong the lifespan of the shoe, but you will still be working the same muscles.

-How does alternating running shoes reduce overuse injury?
+How does rotating running shoes reduce overuse injury?

 By rotating through a few pairs of running shoes, your gait and running form will change slightly in each pair of shoes.
 In every pair of shoe, your foot strikes the ground differently because the cushioning of each brand and each shoe varies from shoe to shoe.
 It also varies in each model of shoe from each brand.

-How does alternating running shoes extend the life of a training shoe?
+How does rotating running shoes extend the life of a training shoe?

 If you use the same shoe daily, the cushioning will continue to compress.
 The cushioning or foam will break down instead of bouncing back to recover.
 Having multiple shoes allows each pair to have their own “rest days” even if you don’t take rest days.
 The average running shoe lasts about 400 miles but there is no exact number.
-Racing flats usually last less while many trail shoes last longer.
+Racing flats are less while many trail shoes last longer.
 Find out if you need racing flats here.

-An important thing to note about rotating shoes:
+An important thing to note about rotating running shoes: